openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 If you have no additional data, you can use remote sensing data, such as Landsat data, for collecting reference observations, as long as the process to collect the reference data is more accurate than the process used to create the map being evaluated.
 Careful manual examination can be regarded as being a more accurate process than automated classification.

 Consider what additional data you might be able to include in your verification.
 Do you have access to satellite data at a finer resolution than Landsat?
-Could you incorporate additional dataset such as stump data or on the ground verifications?
+Could you incorporate additional data sets such as stump data or on-the-ground verifications?
 You might try searching databases, such as https://developers.google.com/earth-engine/dataset/.

 In CEO, these are the additional data sources that you have added to your CEO project.
 The CEO-SEPAL bridge uses only the default imagery, which is currently Mapbox Satellite.

 Compile a list of your data sources and review it with your interpreters.
-Recording this information is important for documentation (see `module 5`_).
+Recording this information is important for documentation (see `Module 5`_).

 .. figure:: ../_images/workflows/area_estimation/data_source_recording.png
    :alt: A data source recording document.